segment-boneyard/partnerapp/Readme.md

 ### Install Token

 At the end of a successful flow you will get an "Install Token".
-If you passed in the scope as `destination/clearbrain` the user will be prompted to select a source to install your Enable With Segment App on and it will be returned to you.
+If you passed in the scope as `destination/clearbrain` the user will be prompted to select a source to install your Enable With Segment App on and it will be returned to you as well

 ```js
 {